-Job opportunities for Information systems analysts and consultants (NOC 2171) are fair in Prince Edward Island over the next 3 years.
+Job opportunities for Information systems analysts and consultants (NOC 2171) are good in Prince Edward Island over the next 3 years.
 These job prospects are also applicable to people working as a computer systems analyst.

 Job opportunities in Prince Edward Island